Authentic pasta fagioli recipe(called pasta fazool or pasta e fasule) is a warm and hearty first course.

 Step 2

-When the soffritto is well cooked, add the beans, tomato puree and two cups of broth.
+Once the soffritto is well cooked, add the borlotti beans, tomato puree, and 4 cups of broth.

 Step 3